nealcaren/SOCI101/lessons/exam1.md

 # Exam 1

-The first course exam is Thursday, September 10th during class.
-[Details of the exam, including that it is on Sakai, and also about the other assignment that is due that week.]
+The midterm exam is Thursday, September 28th during class.

 The exam is multiple-choice and administered on Sakai.
 There are three